wofsauge/IsaacDocs/docs/xml/items_metadata.md

 **Content-Folder**{: .xmlInfo .green}: Using this file in a content folder of a mod will add new items.

+???+ warning "Warning!
+File not needed!"
+    The "items_metadata.xml" file is a relict from the dev process.
+All its features (Quality and Tag definition of items) can be achieved the same but more reliable way in the "items.xml" file.

 | Variable-Name | Possible Values | Description |
 |:--|:--|:--|